MOVEMENT

 â—¦ Cyclo4All: Our inclusive cycling programme, offering participants discounted use of adaptive bikes during public access sessions after sign-off.

-â—¦ Gardening 4 All: Focused on developing fine and gross motor skills, core strength, and coordination.
+â—¦ Gardening 4 All: Focused on developing fine and gross motor skills, core strength, and coordination as well as benefiting from being outside.

-• Location: Classes are held at Cyclopark in Gravesend, Kent, within a dedicated space that acts as a hub for social connection and engagement, offering accessible toilet facilities.
+• Location: Classes are held at Cyclopark in Gravesend, Kent, within dedicated spaces to provide a hub for social connection and engagement and providing accessible toilet facilities.

 • Evaluation and Sustained Access: The evaluation is conducted in collaboration with Dr. Kristy Howells of Canterbury Christ Church University.
 Following the pilot, participants will have access to discounted sessions to help achieve sustained access and habit formation.